 Many people have passed by here over the years.
 Some might have passed by more than once.
 Some report seeing a red-bearded man and an African American woman.
 However, on second glance, they would be gone.
 Trick of the light?
 Perhaps.

 Edwards Ferry holds a lot of history.
 Long used as a safe place to cross the Potomac River, the community was bustling just a century ago.
 Going back to the 1830s, the area was packed with immigrants digging the canal with gunpowder and manual labor.
 At that time, poor hygiene, cholera, and accidents were the norm, and thousands were buried along the canal in unmarked graves.
 Before that, we know the Conoys, Piscataway Indians, lived nearby on Harrison's Island.
 Recent park archaeological studies have shown us that people have lived in this area continuously for hundreds, if not thousands of years.

 Many ghost stories start with the disclaimer that "I never believed in ghosts, until..."
 Perhaps the canal's ghosts are best encountered in person, by the edge of the woods, lit fitfully by a dying campfire or in the stone walls of an old house.
-At Turtle Creek hiker-biker campsite, or the newly-opened Lockhouse 25 Canal Quarters site, you can now meet them on their own ground.
+At Turtle Creek hiker-biker campsite, or the Lockhouse 25 Canal Quarters site, where you can spend a night in a historic lockhouse, you can now meet them on their own ground.
 Welcome to Haunted House Bend.